mattferris/di/Readme.md

 $fooService = $di->get('FooService');
 ```

-Each request for the service will return a new instance of `FooService`.
+Each request for the service will return the same instance of `FooService`.
 By
 default, all definitions are singletons.
 A third argument can be used to disable
 this behaviour.